bwgithub1/doc/dj_heroku.md

 	install herocu CLI
 	Creat a free account of Heroku	(https://signup.heroku.com/)

+	#Use psycopg2-binary instead of psycopg2.
+	pip install psycopg2-binary

 	Create three files in the project to be deployed Using Heroku CLI (on CMD ternual) type: heroku login After login,